 When a product recall officially goes out, a series of events take place: the item is pulled from shelves and consumers are generally given the option of a refund, replacement, or repair.

-But where do the recalled products end up when they’re removed from supermarkets, malls, or consumers’ homes?
+But where do the recalled products end up when they’re removed from supermarkets, malls, or consumers’ homes due to product liability?
 After all, the number of products recalled each year is not an insignificant figure.

 In 2016, the U.S. Consumer Product Safety Commission recalled 250 million products.
 The U.S. Department of Agriculture, which has jurisdiction over meat and poultry products, recalled 58,140,787 lbs of food in 2016 alone.
 That’s twice as heavy as the Brooklyn Bridge!
 And those figures only reflect the annual recalls from two of the six government agencies.